ewaldmire/ascender/docs/docsite/rst/administration/ent_auth.rst

 Azure, RADIUS, SAML, and TACACS+ users are categorized as 'Enterprise' users.
 The following rules apply to Enterprise users:

 - Enterprise users can only be created via the first successful login attempt from remote authentication backend.
-- Enterprise users cannot be created/authenticated if non-enterprise users with the same name has already been created in climber.
+- Enterprise users cannot be created/authenticated if non-enterprise users with the same name has already been created in ascender.
-- climber passwords of enterprise users should always be empty and cannot be set by any user if there are enterprise backend-enabled.
+- ascender passwords of enterprise users should always be empty and cannot be set by any user if there are enterprise backend-enabled.
-- If enterprise backends are disabled, an enterprise user can be converted to a normal climber user by setting the password field.
-However, this operation is irreversible, as the converted climber user can no longer be treated as enterprise user.
+- If enterprise backends are disabled, an enterprise user can be converted to a normal ascender user by setting the password field.
+However, this operation is irreversible, as the converted ascender user can no longer be treated as enterprise user.

 .. _ag_auth_azure: